 Earthquakes in EcuadorIn Ecuador, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Measured by the size of the country, earthquakes occur above average, but not excessively often.

-Since 1950 more than 5700 people died by direct consequences of earthquakes.
-1 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+Since 1950, more than 5,700 people died by the direct consequences of earthquakes.
+There were 1 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 Other natural hazards in Ecuador: